Large-scale distributed synchronization systems, using a cancel-on-completion redundancy mechanism: Introduction

 We note that prior work {\em proving} SSAI for redundancy systems in the mean-field regime is rather scarce.
 It includes papers \cite{VDK96,BLP2012-jsq-asymp-indep} which prove results on SSAI under the extensively studied {\em power-of-$d$-choices} load balancing (component placement) scheme.
 Paper \cite{SnSt2020} proves SSAI for a system with multi-component jobs, which employs {\em water-filling} and/or {\em least-load} component placement mechanisms.
 Least-load mechanism includes the so-called {\em cancel-on-start} redundancy, which in turn includes {\em power-of-$d$-choices}.
 All systems studied in \cite{VDK96,BLP2012-jsq-asymp-indep,SnSt2020} are work-conserving.
 The water-filling mechanism includes c.o.c. redundancy, {\em but only in the special case of i.i.d. exponentially distributed component sizes.} Paper \cite{St2021-coc}, as already stated, studies the special case -- left-regulated system -- of the more general model in present paper and, in particular, obtains SSAI results -- this will be extensively discussed later.

-While results {\em proving} SSAI for redundancy models are scarce, the {\em SSAI conjecture} is often employed to obtain estimates of the system performance metrics when the number of servers is large (cf. \cite{Vulimiri-2013,Harcol-Balter-2017,hellemans2019performance}).
+While results {\em proving} SSAI for redundancy models are scarce, the {\em SSAI conjecture} is often employed to compute the corresponding ML fixed point (on which the stationary distribution concentrates as $n\to\infty$, assuming SSAI holds), which is then used to obtain estimates of the system performance metrics when the number of servers is large (cf. \cite{Vulimiri-2013,Harcol-Balter-2017,hellemans2019performance}).
+Therefore, for systems, for which we prove SSAI in this paper, we rigorously substantiate such computations and estimates.

-The unregulated (free) version of our model is the system of particles evolving on the real line, without any boundaries.
+Recall that the unregulated (free) version of our model is the system of particles evolving on the real line, without any boundaries.
 There is an extensive literature on the mean-field asymptotics for such systems, including mean-field limits, their traveling wave solutions (ML fixed points in our terminology), and SSAI.
 Cf. reviews in \cite{St2022-wave-lst, BaSt2023}.